 Your White Plains divorce lawyer will provide a roadmap to help you know what you could be entitled to in the divorce to eliminate any concerns regarding your children’ financial future.

 How Can Douglas Family Law Group Help Me With My High Net-Worth Divorce?

 If you are financially successful and facing a divorce, it’s natural to be concerned about protecting your money and assets.

-We fight aggressively to ensure that your rights and interests are upheld while also striving for fairness in the proceedings.
+We fight aggressively to ensure that your rights and interests are upheld in court hearings while also striving to advocate for fairness in the proceedings.
 Some of the key areas we focus on to ensure you get what you deserve include:

 - Correctly identify assets to ensure that you know what you can have or keep.